sibilsubramanian/js-concepts/README.md

 See the code for [throttle function](https://github.com/akshaitr/js-polyfills/blob/main/src/throttle.js)

+### Debouncing vs Throttling: Key Differences

+- Execution Frequency: Debouncing postpones the execution until after a period of inactivity, while throttling limits the execution to a fixed number of times over an interval.
+- Use Cases: Debouncing is ideal for tasks that don’t need to execute repeatedly in quick succession, such as API calls based on user input.
+Throttling is suited for controlling the execution rate of functions called in response to events like scrolling or resizing.

 # Compose and Pipe

 Compose and pipe are higher order functions used in JavaScript for function composition.